 The people of the district (especially Asai'Ka) still venerate the name of Kinlanna--shrines to her have started popping up in corners.
 The priestly caste claims that she has not ascended--in fact, no evidence of her can be found.

 The Northern District is the youngest district, founded only about 40 years ago.
 Its economy is mostly sylvan--hunting, trapping and lumber are the dominant occupations.
 The primary city is the walled city of Sha'Slar, formerly the home of Fang Sal'zar.
-There is a heavy military presence in the Northern District, mainly devoted to protecting against the wild tribes in the northern jungle and against the remnants of the Twisted Lands to the north-east.
+There is a heavy military presence in the Northern District, mainly devoted to protecting against the wild tribes in the northern jungle and against the remnants of the Twisted Lands to the north-west.

 The Northern District is under military guardianship for now, with Lai Chea General-a handling the day-to-day business.
 A hard, proud half-elf of about 45 years, she served under Fang Sal'zar from early in the Northern District's history.
 She cares a lot for order and is somewhat of a conservative socially.